Illustration of a Gripper TBM, which also provides a view of the interior with a stone wall in the background.

 Gripper TBM

-Experts for tough hard rock
+Experts for extremely hard rock

 Geology Rock